Regional PLD Manager

-Angela has 17 years of experience as a secondary school teacher of Japanese and financial capability.
-Prior to joining CORE I/Angela was Education Manager at the Commission for Financial Capability, where she managed the Sorted Schools programme of work, and collaborated across government and the education sector to support schools to integrate financial capability in school curriculum.
-This included acting as an advisory member for NZQA’s review of the financial capability unit standards, and MBIE’s creation of new school supports on consumer protection.
-For 3 years she represented New Zealand as a working party member of the OECD’s International Network on Financial Education on core competencies, to co-write their youth and adult frameworks.
+Angela has 17 years of experience as a secondary school teacher of Japanese and financial capability, and is an experienced project manager in education settings.
+Prior to joining CORE she was Education Manager at the Commission for Financial Capability, where she managed the Sorted in Schools programme.
+She collaborated across government and the education sector to support schools to integrate financial capability into school curricula.
+Her work included acting as an advisory member for NZQA’s review of the financial capability unit standards, and MBIE’s creation of new school supports on consumer protection.
+For 3 years she represented New Zealand as a working party member of the OECD’s International Network on Financial Education on core competencies while co-writing their youth and adult frameworks.

-Angela has been senior advisor in curriculum, teaching and learning at the Ministry of Education, with responsibility for the financial capability and science education portfolios.
-Her passion for international languages provided opportunity to contribute to the Ministry of Education’s exploratory study: Measuring NZ students’ international capabilities (NZCER, 2013).
+Angela was a senior advisor in curriculum, teaching and learning at the Ministry of Education, and responsible for the financial capability and science education portfolios.
+Her passion for international languages afforded her the opportunity to contribute to the Ministry of Education’s exploratory study: Measuring NZ students’ international capabilities (NZCER, 2013).

-- Curriculum design, policy and operational management: Use of design process and evidence-based research to for development of curriculum support and resources.
-Broad knowledge of the New Zealand Curriculum, with specialist knowledge of Japanese and Financial Capability.
+- Curriculum design, policy and operational management: using the design process and evidence-based research for the development of curriculum support and resources.
+A broad knowledge of the New Zealand Curriculum, with specialist knowledge of Japanese and financial capability.

-- Collaboration and collective impact approaches: Building collaborative capacity; developing trusting relationships to support effective change management journeys.
+- Collaboration and collective impact approach: building collaborative capacity; developing trusting relationships to support effective change management journeys.

 Conference presentations, seminars and workshops